 What is PASMA?

-Although also a name for the accreditation behind the course, PASMA (Prefabricated Access Suppliers’ and Manufacturers’ Association) is also typically known as scaffolding and mobile access towers.
+Although it’s the name of the accrediting body, PASMA (Prefabricated Access Suppliers’ and Manufacturers’ Association) is also commonly used to refer to scaffolding and mobile access towers.

 - Maintenance